Does kombucha need to be refrigerated?

 If you’re drinking kombucha mostly as a health tonic you’re most likely drinking it to take advantage of one or other of its two main health benefits.
 You’re either drinking it because you are wanting to increase the amount and variety of antioxidants in your diet, or you’re wanting a natural and delicious source of probiotics.
-(Read about kombucha benefits here.)
+(Read my post about kombucha benefits here.)

 So what happens to kombucha’s probiotics in the fridge?
 Are the Lactic Acid Bacteria alright in there?
 Do probiotics have to be refrigerated?
 Or is it better to drink kombucha straight after its fermented – without refrigerating?
 And what might that mean for storing your scoby?

 Today’s main research article was recommended to me by a reader in the comments section of my post about Lactic Acid Bacteria.
 Karl asked for my thoughts on this piece of research, and what it says about how long lactic acid bacteria might last in kombucha when it is put into the refrigerator.